Treating secondary brain tumours

 Secondary brain tumours can be treated with

-Radiotherapy is the commonest treatment for secondary brain tumours.
-The amount of radiotherapy you have will depend on the size of the area of your brain affected by cancer.
+Radiotherapy is the most commonly used treatment for secondary brain tumours.
+The amount of radiotherapy you have will depend on the size of the area of your brain affected by cancer and how well you are.
 The specialist may suggest treating your whole brain if there is a risk that other secondary tumours will develop in the future.
-For whole brain radiotherapy, or for larger areas, you will usually have conventional external beam radiotherapy over 1 or 2 weeks.
+For whole brain radiotherapy, you usually have conventional external beam radiotherapy over 1 or 2 weeks.

-Rated 5 out of 5 based on 11 votes
+Rated 5 out of 5 based on 18 votes

 Question about cancer?
 Contact our information nurse team